 Each of my collage works on vellum or on large sheets of Arches paper begins with research in art history, nature and current events.
 I search for relationships between these sources, placing a window onto the fragility of our environment and social crises, past and present.
 Constellations of this sort allude to Walter Benjamin’s dialectical image or visual pairings in Aby Warburg’s Mnemosyne Atlas.
-This approach is also demonstrated in the weekly "Monday's image" posting under News, where I pair a work of art with the front page of the local newspaper, addressing the printed image(s) on that day with another image found within museum collections.
+This approach is also demonstrated in the weekly "Monday's image" blog under News, where I pair a work of art with the front page of the local newspaper, addressing the printed image(s) on that day with another image found within museum collections.
 Within these temporal spaces of juxtaposition, patterns of repetition and incidents of déjà-vu may occur.